 Deadline: See website

-Summary: Funded by a $1.6 billion grant from the Bill & Melinda Gates Foundation, the program removes financial barriers to education for high-performing, low-income students of certain ethnic backgrounds.
+Summary: Funded by a $1.6 billion grant from the Bill and Melinda Gates Foundation, the program removes financial barriers to education for high-performing, low-income students of certain ethnic backgrounds.
 Applicants must be citizens, legal permanent residents or nationals of the United States and have a cumulative GPA of 3.3, among other requirements.

-Application: see The Gates Millennium Scholars Website
+Application: see The Gates Millennium Scholars

 American Indian Education Fund Undergraduate Scholarships